 Pancreatic cancer – most frequently in the form of PDAC – is the most aggressive and deadly of all cancers.
 Unfortunately, there are few effective treatments aside from surgery, and even that option is not available to many patients, note the study authors.

-Although it only accounts for 3 percent of all cancers, pancreatic cancer accounts for around 7 percent of all cancer deaths in the United States, where it is estimated that 53,670 people will be diagnosed with the disease and 43,090 will die of it in 2017.
+Although it only accounts for 3 percent of all cancers, pancreatic cancer accounts for around 7 percent of all cancer deaths in the United States, where

 The new study concerns a molecule that helps to control a complex cell process called autophagy – a term that comes from the Greek for “eating of self.”